123sheela/My_Journey_with_JAVA/Part-1/Day-6/READMe.md

 # Java Learning - Day 6

-## Welcome to this Day-6 directory!
+## Welcome to this Day-6 directory!🚀

 > In this directory, I'm gonna share about the data types in Java.